ebi-ait/ingest-broker/README.md

 ## linting

 We use pylint and flake8 for linting.
-The configuration files in this repo, [.flake8](.flake8), [.pylintrc](.pylintrc), control the specific rules we use which are mainly about clean code: function length, complexity, etc.
+The configuration files in this repo, [.flake8](.flake8), [.pylintrc](.pylintrc), control the specific rules we use which are mainly about clean code: function length,

+complexity, etc.

 Pull requests to dev and master branches are protected and expect no new linting violations.
-See the [.github/workflows/linter.yml](.github/workflows/linter.yml)
+See the [linter.yml](.github/workflows/linter.yml)

+### linting locally

+vscode
+* enable linting in the settings
+* report appears in the "problems" section

+intellij
+* install pylint plugin
+* flake8 errors do not appear in the IDE (no plugin for it)
+* scan only modified files, to narrow the list of found issues

+command line
+* run flake8 from the project root